Most people think safety is a game of chance, but a GPS child locator

 RadKids.org superbly covers both child self-defense and all-around child safety tips for ages 5-12.
 The level of instruction increases for each age group.
 And it’s a terrific bargain - pay the fee once and your child can come back again every summer at no cost at any RadKids location.

-I HIGHLY recommend RadKids.
-Even the very best parent cannot possibly cover what RadKids thoroughly does – all in a gentle and fun fashion.
-(I’d love to see this program expand globally.
-If there's no chapter nearby, you can become a certified RadKids instructor and bring this comprehensive lifesaving program to your hometown.
-Just do it!)
+Even the best parent cannot cover what RadKids thoroughly does – all in a gentle and fun fashion.
+If there's no chapter nearby, you might want to become a certified RadKids instructor yourself and bring this comprehensive lifesaving program to your hometown.